 Those who are impaired by the loss of one of the five senses often compensate by extreme sensitivity in the remaining ones.

 A blind beggar by the side of the road seemed to have performed this compensation by developing acute senses of hearing and smell.
 In his position by the busy thoroughfare, he judged the profitability of each crowd of travelers as they proceeded past him.
 He knew the sounds of priests and Levites and he recognized the scent of Frankincense, the aroma of the Temple, on them as they talked of religious matters.
-Merchants were always in a hurry, speaking in short bursts of profits, potential and recent.
+Merchants were always in a hurry, speaking in short bursts of profits, potential and receipts.
 Families, of course, traveled with a semi-circus of laughing children and noisy pets.
 Herdsmen shouted short commands to their beasts in transit to or from the market, the odors of animals and men performing an auditory duet for the blind man.
 He didn’t need to see the parade to assess its potential.

 One day, something was different.

-Agitated voices of all kinds of people coalesced around a particular excitement approaching.
+Agitated voices of all kinds of people coalesced around a particular approaching excitement.
 The wordless expressions of wonder and expectation revved up to an unusual pitch.
 Someone special was coming.
 The blind man tuned his sensitive ears in the direction of the excitement, seeking for some word-clue as to who was approaching his way.
 Finally, emerging from the cacophony of the road, a single name became almost a chant of expectation, “Jesus!
 Jesus!
 Jesus!
 Jesus is coming this way!”

 He was ready.